Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

       Terminals are round.

-      Corner radius can go from 1 px to 3 px, depending on the object roundness.
-Joins must be rounded, and sharp corners are not allowed, except for intersections and cutouts.
+      Corner radius can go from 1 px to 3 px, depending on the object roundness.Joins must be rounded.
+Sharp corners are not allowed, except for intersections and cutouts.

     </DirectiveCard>